Francisco Estrada Soto

 Estrada played in eight Caribbean Series and managed in four.
 He won the 1986 Caribbean Series as a player and 1996 Caribbean Series and 2002 Caribbean Series as a skipper.
 In 2013, he was inducted into the Caribbean Baseball Hall of Fame.

 On March 2, 2017, Estrada was reported missing by Mexican baseball officials.
 He was slated to manage the Mexican national team in the 2017 World Baseball Classic, due to begin a few days later, but his whereabouts were unknown.
 There were fears of a relapse of medical problems, as he had recently undergone heart surgery.
+He was found but his health problems persisted and in November 2019, he was hospitalized again in his hometown to undergo heart surgery.
+However, he experienced various setbacks after the procedure and died in hospital on December 9th, at the age of 71.

 His brother Héctor Estrada also played and managed in Mexico.